-The Commission provides forms that must be used to verify specific Resident information such as employment status, unemployment benefits, self-employment, SSI benefits, assets and Student status, among other things.
-If any of these income or asset types apply to a Resident (whether at initial qualification or a third party-verified recertification), the corresponding form or an alternate form of verification must be included in the Resident file as supporting documentation.
+The Commission provides forms that may be used to verify specific Resident information such as employment status, unemployment benefits, self-employment, SSI benefits, assets and Student status, among other things.
+If any of a Household's income or assets cannot be verified with Level 5 or Level 4 verification, then property managers should use the Commission's verification forms to confirm the declared income and/or assets.